 Hello!
 My name is Matt Gottsacker.
-I am a third-year Computer Science PhD student at the University of Central Florida.
+I am a Computer Science PhD Candidate at the University of Central Florida.
 I do research in the SREAL Lab advised by Prof. Greg Welch.
 My research interests include virtual/augmented reality, 3D user interfaces, collaboration, and embodiment.
-I take an interdisciplinary approach to research, drawing mostly on philosophy, psychology, and media studies to both inspire research questions and design experiments to understand related phenomena.
+I take an interdisciplinary approach to research, drawing mostly on philosophy, psychology, and cognitive science (especially embodied cognition), as well as media studies to both inspire research questions and design experiments to understand related phenomena.
 I design and create software and hardware to investigate these questions.
 I collect and analyze both quantitative and qualitative data to get us closer to answering them.

 I made a comic book that functions like a personal statement and describes how my interests in the humanities and computers have come together into my current academic studies in human-computer interaction and virtual reality.
 I generated all the images with OpenAI's DALL-E 2 except for some photos of the VR hardware on the last page.